Morocco in World War II: Southern Morocco

+In southern Morocco, the colonial administration was initially loyal to the Vichy regime.
+In 1940–42, Moroccan Jews faced significant restrictions, due to the introduction of Vichy anti-Jewish legislation.

+Following Allied landings in November 1942, the colonial administration in southern Morocco remained in place, although it switched its affiliation from Vichy to Free France.
+In January 1943, Allied control also made southern Morocco an ideal location for the Casablanca Conference, where Winston Churchill and Franklin D. Roosevelt met to discuss wartime operations.
+On the home front in southern Morocco, daily life changed little, although the nationalist movement attempted to gain momentum, despite facing opposition from French forces.
+During this period, many indigenous Moroccan soldiers were recruited by Free French forces to fight with the Allies.

 Life during World War II

 Slavery existed in Morocco before and during the establishment of the French protectorate, with many wealthy Moroccans owning slaves, including the Moroccan royal family.
 Shanty towns arose near Moroccan cities in the 1930s which continued to grow during the war.
-European refugees fleeing to Morocco experienced poverty on their arrival, with many of them in Casablanca sleeping in converted dance halls with poor conditions.
-In terms of education, separate educational institutions were set up to teach the Muslim and the French population.
+European refugees fleeing to Morocco experienced poverty on their arrival, and many of those in Casablanca slept in converted dance halls with poor conditions.
+Separate educational institutions were set up for the Muslim and the French population.
 Access to the baccalaureate was provided to the Moroccan Muslim population in 1930, but access to elite French schools (lycees) was not provided to the Muslim population until after the end of the war.
 Around ninety percent of the Muslim population of Morocco was illiterate during World War II.